 The program is managed jointly by:

-- The Division of Select Agents and Toxins (DSAT) at the Centers for Disease Control and Prevention (CDC) which is part of the U.S. Department of Health and Human Services (HHS).
+- The Division of Regulatory Science and Compliance (DRSC) at the Centers for Disease Control and Prevention (CDC), which is part of the U.S. Department of Health and Human Services (HHS).

-- The Agriculture Select Agent Services (AgSAS) at the Animal and Plant Health Inspection Service (APHIS), which is part of the U.S. Department of Agriculture (USDA).
+- The Division of Agricultural Select Agents and Toxins (DASAT) at the Animal and Plant Health Inspection Service (APHIS), which is part of the U.S. Department of Agriculture (USDA).

-DSAT regulates those agents that cause disease in humans, while AgSAS regulates those that can cause disease in animals and plants.
+DRSC regulates those agents that cause disease in humans, while DASAT regulates those that can cause disease in animals and plants.
+Agents that have the potential to pose a severe threat to both public health and safety and to animal health or products are regulated by both agencies.

 Facilities where research with select agents and toxins is conducted must register with FSAP.
-The majority of entities (86 percent) are registered with CDC/DSAT.
+The majority of entities (86 percent) are registered with CDC/DRSC, with the rest registered with APHIS/DASAT.

 A Brief History